learn-co-curriculum/phase-1-array-foreach-method/README.md

 ```

 In this case, we're directly updating employees in the original object, rather
-than creating a new object with the modifications (in which case we'd use `map`
-instead).
-The employee, `e`, is updated as a _side-effect_ of running `forEach`.
+than creating a new object with the modifications.
+The employee, `e`, is updated
-The only clue that helps us guess what the `forEach` is doing here is that the
+as a _side-effect_ of running `forEach`.
+The only clue that helps us guess what
-programmer "wrapped" it inside of a helpfully-named function name.
+`forEach` is doing here is that the programmer "wrapped" it inside of a
+helpfully-named function.

+Recall, however, that directly mutating objects is something that should be
+avoided in most cases.
+This is another good reason to use `forEach` sparingly.

 ## Conclusion

-This concludes our discussion of `forEach`.
-It's the most flexible
-collection-processing method, but it's also the least expressive.
-When you
-aren't sure which way to go, you might want to use it, but most of the time you
-really want to use `map` or `reduce`.
+In this lesson, we've introduced `Array.prototype.forEach()`.
+It is flexible and
+straightforward to use, which can make it an attractive option when you aren't
+sure which iterator is the best one for your needs.
+However, in the majority of
+cases, one of the other iterator methods will be a better choice.
+You should
+only use `forEach()` under the specific circumstances outlined above.

+As you continue learning JavaScript, you should take advantage of the
+_expressive_ iterator methods we've learned about in this section as much as
+possible.
+Under most circumstances, using `find()`, `filter()`, `map()`, or
+`reduce()` in place of more generic options, `forEach`, `for...of`, and `for`,
+will save you work in the long run and make your code more efficient and
+expressive.